Best Cheap Bass Guitar – Top Choices for Under $300

 Bass Pickups

-Bass Amps, Cables and Other Gear
+Bass Amps, Cables, and Other Gear

-Cheap Bass Guitar Selection Methodology
+The Best Cheap Bass Guitar Selection Methodology

 The first Edition was published in 2016.
+The current edition was published on July 15, 2024

-We looked at highly rated bass guitars in the sub $300 that meet these criteria: have standard 4-string setup, have fretted fingerboards, come with magnetic pickups, and are readily available at major gear retailers in the USA.
+We looked at highly rated bass guitars in the sub $300 range that meet these criteria: have a standard 4-string setup, have fretted fingerboards, come with magnetic pickups, and are readily available at major gear retailers in the USA.

 We gathered the most recent reviews, ratings, recommendations, and discussions about the basses that met our criteria.
-The data we gathered came from over 9,700 sources, all of which were then processed using our Gearank Algorithm to produce a rating score out of 100 for each one.
+The data we gathered came from over 10,400 sources, all of which were then processed using our Gearank Algorithm to produce a rating score out of 100 for each one.
 We then used these scores to select the highest rated ones to recommend.
-For more information about our methods please read How Gearank Works.
+For more information about our methods, please read How Gearank Works.

 About the Author and Contributors